compulim/generator-azure-web-app/README.md

 There are two options to host on Azure Web App:

-* Deploy via Github (Recommended)
+* Deploy via GitHub (Recommended)
   * As you push new commits to GitHub, your Azure Web App will pick them up and deploy immediately
   * Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/) to start
 * Deploy using MSDeploy
-  * For manual or controlled release (for example, deploy thru [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx))
+  * For manual or controlled release, for example, deploy thru [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx)
   * Download publish settings file from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx).
+  * Then, run `npm run build`, to build the website and output to `dist/iisapp/`
-  * Then, run `npm run pack`
+  * Then, run `npm run pack`, to pack the website as `dist/packages/web.zip`
   * Then, run `npm run deploy --publishsettings=yoursite.PublishSettings`

 ##### Host with IIS

+This will use IIS Management Service feature to deploy the site.

-Run `npm run pack`.
-This will build a MSDeploy ZIP file at `/dist/packages/web.zip`.
+1. Run `npm run build`, to build the website and output to `dist/iisapp/`
+2. Then, run `npm run pack`, to pack the website as `dist/packages/web.zip`

-Then using MSDeploy, manually deploy `/dist/packages/web.zip` to your IIS.
+3. Then, use MSDeploy to deploy the package to your IIS

-## Important files and directories
+## Advanced: Important files and directories

 | Filename | Description |
 |----------------|-------------|